 - All meals on the mountain and our own cook

 - Staff: Sasha Lebedev and other local guides, cook and administrator in Moscow.

 - Accommodation in the top hut

-Our prices are competitive and good value, and we offer quality, professional service and security.
-We know that many people hate to arrive into a country and be surprised by hidden costs or find that essential trip elements have not been included in the expedition fee , so we offer a comprehensive expedition with no hidden fees or kitties.
-All food, land travel, accommodation, park fees, staff fees are included.
-The only thing you need to pay for on the ground is items of a personal nature such as souvenirs and drinks.
+Our trip price includes all the necessary land costs for this trip.
+We know that many people hate to arrive into a country and be surprised by hidden costs or find that essential trip elements have not been included in the expedition fee , so we have no hidden fees or kitties.

 You need to ensure that you have a policy which covers trekking to high altitude, but it does not need to cover technical climbing.
 You should bring with you a copy of your policy and ensure that other people knows where you keep it.
 It is also worth bringing a photocopy of your passport and to keep it separate to your own documents just in case you lose your passport.